xihongzhuang/PasswordAsAService/README.md

 Compilation
 --------------
-This project has already come with a compile version of Javascript code locating at dist/ in case modification need to be made on source typescript code, to complile the typescript to javascript make sure gulp is installed in the system, if not run : sudo npm install -g gulp compile javascript file *.js locate in sub-folder dist/
+This project has already come with a compiled version of Javascript code locating at subfolder dist/ In case modification need to be made on source typescript code, to complile the modified typescript to javascript make sure gulp is installed in the system, if has not been installed, run : sudo npm install -g gulp Compiled javascript file *.js locate in sub-folder dist/

 ``` sh
 $ gulp